Gonduls/ing-sw-2022-longo-mole-negro/deliveries/Communication protocol.md

 #### Possible responses

- - This message has no responses.
+This message has no responses.

-### 18. ChangeTurn
+### 1.20.
+ChangeTurn

-This message is sent from the server to the client when the turn changes.
+This message is sent from the server to all clients in a room when the turn changes.

 #### Arguments